 - Sedans/Hatchbacks = Mostly tough from Spangmik to Tsaga La, chances of getting stuck but Easy to Manageable after Tsaga Village.

-- High Ground Clearance SUVs (4×2) = Manageable, Tough at some sections when slush and ice
+- High Ground Clearance SUVs (4×2) = Manageable, Tough at some sections when slush and ice is present on it.

 - High Ground Clearance SUVs (4×4) = Manageable, Tough without 4×4 but Manageable with 4×4.

 Hence, if you are self driving to Ladakh in small car, it will be tough for you to traverse the direct route from Pangong Tso to Tso Moriri.